What is Palliative Care?

 This holistic care model focuses on giving patients relief from the symptoms, pain and stress of a serious illness—whatever the diagnosis—while working to improve the quality of life for both the patient and the family.
-This approach to palliative care helps us to effectively address the emotional, social and spiritual issues many patients and families face, and to provide them with the highest quality of life possible before, during and after treatment.
+Summa's approach to palliative care helps us to effectively address the emotional, social and spiritual issues many patients and families face, and to provide them with the highest quality of life possible before, during and after treatment.

-Summa has more board certified providers in hospice and palliative medicine than anyone in the region.
+Summa has more board-certified providers in hospice and palliative medicine than anyone in the region.